Frequently Asked Questions

 I can come to your venue, bringing some learning materials and offer an interactive talk on the function of the hoof, shoes, barefoot and boots.

-I can then demonstrate the different boot designs while fitting 1 or 2 horses.
+I can then demonstrate the different boot designs while fitting horses.

 Would you like me to talk about the barefoot trim?
 I can share a talk on hoof mapping, natural hoof function and the basics of supporting the hoof in barefoot transitioning through trimming and how this differs from a shoe trim (I do not demo or teach trimming).